-Jaguar I-Pace Review
+Jaguar I-PACE Review & Prices

 But where the Tesla comes with one vast portrait touchscreen, the Jaguar I-Pace has three smaller displays.
-There’s one behind the steering wheel replaces conventional analogue dials while the two on the centre console control all the car’s climate control, satellite navigation and media playback functions.
+There’s one behind the steering wheel replaces conventional analogue dials while the two on the centre console handle all the car’s climate control, satellite navigation and media playback functions.

 And the I-Pace’s interior is futuristic but also genuinely plush – something you couldn’t honestly say about a Tesla – with lashings of leather, cool brushed aluminium and soft plastic trims dotted around its cabin.

 There’s loads of adjustment – including low down at the lumbar – in the front seats to help you get comfortable and plenty of headroom so you won’t feel cramped, even if you’re very tall.
-There are numerous handy storage solutions, too, such as generous door bins on all four doors, two cup holders in the front and two on the rear armrest, as well as a smartphone slot between the front seats and iPad shelf beneath the rear bench.
+Space in the back is also pretty generous for two adults, however three adults sat across the rear seats is a squeeze.

 Plus, the Jaguar’s heavy batteries are tucked neatly under the floor which stops its tall body from leaning excessively in tight corners.
 In fact, the I-Pace is genuinely good fun to drive, with well-weighted steering and an eagerness to change direction.
 That does come at the expense of some comfort on bumpy roads at low speeds, but it’s much smoother on the motorway and certainly never crashes into ruts and potholes.

 The I-Pace isn’t all about speed, though – Jaguar claims it’ll do up to 298 miles between charges.
 That’s not quite as much as the Tesla but more than enough for the daily commute.